ets-labs/python-dependency-injector/docs/tutorials/flask.rst

    github:
      request_timeout: 10
-   search:
+   default:
-     default_query: "Dependency Injector"
+     query: "Dependency Injector"
-     default_limit: 10
+     limit: 10

 That's it.
 The refactoring is done.
 We've made it cleaner.

 Tests
 -----

-It would be nice to add some tests.
-Let's do this.
+In this section we will add some tests.

 We will use `pytest <https://docs.pytest.org/en/stable/>`_ and `coverage <https://coverage.readthedocs.io/>`_.